tr8dr/tr8dr.github.io/_posts/2017-09-21-Volatility-Surfaces.markdown

 I've developed signals based on the "spot" market, but had not really explored the options market as a source of information.
 In particular want to look at discrepancies in option demand / pricing that may relate to future returns or risk.
 In scenarios where there is an expected dislocation in price, there may be more demand for calls vs puts or vice-versa.
 Buying pressure on puts or calls will tend to impact the option price (and therefore implied vol), much as unbalanced buying / selling impacts price in the "spot" market.

 Towards this end I want to look at measures of the shape of the implied vol (IV) curve for one or more given constant maturities.
-The most obvious place to start is by looking at volatility skew as measured by:
+The most obvious place to start is by looking at volatility.
+One such common measure is:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![Skew](/assets/2017-09-21/skew1.png)

+where would evaluate this measure over time for a specific constant maturity.
+I will also be looking at other attributes of the vol surface, but the above is probably a good starting point.
+Expect that there will be a good amount of noise day to day, so will need to look at denoised measures of skew.

-for a specific fixed constant maturity over time.
-Given the need to look at a constant maturity, we will be walking the volatility surface from day-to-day, so must have both a reasonable estimate of the strike / moneyness cross-section of the surface as well as a reasonable interpolation on the time dimension.
+Given the need to look at a constant maturity, we will be "walking" the volatility surface over time, measuring vols in between observable expiries.
+Hence will need to build a volatility surface on moneyness vs time, allowing us to project IVs for any given moneyness / strike / delta and expiry.

-As with building interest-rate curves, there are certain constraints with respect to arbitrage that should be observed, but the rest is more of an art than a science.
-I am not going to be using the vol surface to price exotic options and am more interested in a smooth fit through (often) noisy data than in arbitragable irregularities.
-After working with a number of different models, determined that the SABR model was a reasonable choice.
-While the SABR model may not be as sophisticated as some of the later stochastic volatility models it is fairly easy to calibrate and reason with.
-The SABR model allows for separate, correlated, evolution of both the forward price and volatility over time, expressed as:
+As with building interest-rate curves, there are certain constraints with respect to arbitrage that should be observed in building a volatility surface, but the rest is more of an art than a science.
+As am not going to be using the vol surface to price exotic options, rather focusing on an approach that produces a smooth fit through noisy data.
+After evaluating a number of different models, the SABR model seemed to be the right combination of expressiveness and parsimony.

+While the SABR model may not be as sophisticated as some of the more complex stochastic volatility models it is fairly easy to calibrate and reason with.
+The SABR model is a stochastic vol extension of the CEV model.
+The CEV model was perhaps the first to express a relationship between asset price level and volatility, where volatility has a tendency to inncrease as the asset price decreases.
+The beta and skew parameters of the CEV model allow for a variety of distribution configurations.
+The SABR model goes further, allowing for separate, correlated, evolution of both the forward price and volatility over time, expressed as:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![SABR Model p1](/assets/2017-09-21/SABR-eqn1.png)